whiplashomega/elthelas2/data/spells/bone-armor.markdown

 **Duration**: 24 hours

 You take the bones of a creature and shape them into armor that conforms to your body.
-The armor is effectively half-plate, providing an armor class of 15 + your Dexterity modifier (max 2).
+The armor is effectively half-plate, providing an armor class of 15 + your Dexterity modifier (max 2) and you are considered proficient with it.
 The armor is held together by magic, and when the spell ends the bones fall uselessly to the ground.